josmar-crwdstffng/angular/aio/content/guide/component/component-use-style.md

 | The Angular application root  | `/{path/to/file}.css`                                 |
 | The component TypeScript file | `./{path/to/file}.css` <br /> `../{path/to/file}.css` |

-After you add the styles file, the Angular framework adds the stylesheet.
+After you add the styles file, the Angular framework adds the style sheet.

 </div>